FormidableLabs/react-music/README.md

 #### Song

 The first thing you want to do is create a `Song` component.
 This is the controller for your entire beat.
-It takes a `tempo` prop where you specify a BPM, and an `autoplay` prop that configures whether the song should play right away, or wait to press the play button.
+It takes a `tempo` prop where you specify a BPM, and an `playing` prop that configures whether the song should play right away, or wait to press the play button.
 Set up it like so:

 ```js
 <Song tempo={90}>